Talk

 Description

-1:1 talk between two agents.
-Private direct conversation.
+1:1 direct message between two users.
+Private conversation.

 group